Avast

 Background

-The Scheduler feature within the CCleaner desktop app allows customers to schedule the automatic cleaning of their PC.
+The Scheduler feature in the CCleaner desktop app enables users to automate PC cleaning.

-This was an 8 month project spanning from Nov 21 to Aug 22.
+I led this 8 month project from Nov 21 to Aug 22.

 Customer Problems

-• Too hidden: Previous user interviews revealed that customers wanted 'something to help them keep on top of their cleaning' and were genuinely surprised to find out that the feature already existed.
+• Low discoverability: User interviews showed customers wanted help 'keeping on top of their cleaning' and were surprised to learn the feature already existed.
 (Fitt's Law)

 Business Goals